 Don't get too carried away, as 3D Touch itself isn't fully formed – the technology is still very much in its infancy, but it's the potential it carries with it that's the really exciting thing.

-While Apple has baked 3D Touch functionality into a number of the native iPhone apps, we won't really know its full potential until developers have had a good play with it, and built it into their apps and games.
+While Apple has baked 3D Touch functionality into a number of the native iPhone apps, we won't really know its full potential until developers have had a good play with it, and built it into their apps and games. iOS 10 is giving us a better, more graphically-rich idea of it'll go almost one year later.

-But it does show there's life in the old smartphone dog yet – adding in a new dimension of touch could really change things.
+3D Touch shows there's life in the old smartphone dog yet – adding in a new dimension of touch could really change things.

 Peek and pop